Snekinthegrass/SneksMagnetCuff/Printed Parts/V3/readme.md

-**Big Heads Up**
-V3 has not been printed and tested it, *should* work, but no promises.
-I will remove this in 12(ish)hrs when the v3 comes off my printer.
+V3 has been printed.
+Sizing and hinges seem to be work well.